 Once home to San Diego's flourishing tuna fishing industry and generations of Italian families who made their living on the sea, Little Italy is a quaint and lively neighborhood filled with patio cafés, restaurants, pubs, art galleries, shops, hotels, and the beautiful Amici Park.

-Caffe Italia offers street-side tables and a serene courtyard atrium along with paninis, salads and a wide selection of Italian gelato.
+Caffe Italia offers street-side tables and a serene courtyard atrium along with panini, salads and a wide selection of Italian gelato.

-The menu at Extraordinary Desserts is an innovative melding of the owner’s classic French background and her experience in the tropics of Hawaii and Mexico.
+Breaking out from Italian style, Indigo Grill and Chef Deborah Scott, offer artisan food with an International flair and Extraordinary Desserts offers a menu that is an innovative melding of the owner's classic French background and her experience in the tropics of Hawaii and Mexico.

 Since 1934, the Waterfront Bar & Grill has been a favorite local watering hole serving locally brewed ales and burgers.